 Spring or summer.
 3 credits.
 Prerequisite: HDFS 115.
 S-U grades optional.

-M W F 12:20.
-Staff.
+TBA.
+R. Savin-Williams.
 Provides a broad overview of theories, issues, and research in the study of human development from early adolescence to early adulthood (youth).
 Attention is focused on the interplay of biological and cognitive factors, interpersonal relationships, social structure, and cultural values in shaping the individual's development.
 The role of adolescence in both the individual's life course and the evolution of the culture as a whole is also considered.
 Familial, peer group, educational, and work contexts for development are discussed.

-[HDF\$ 218 Human Development: Adulthood and Aging
+HDFS 218 Human Development:

+Adulthood and Aging Spring.
-Fall.
 3 credits: Prerequisite: HDFS 115.
 S-U grades optional.

-Not offered 1991-92.
-M W F 2:30.
-Staff.
+TBA.
+S. Cornelius.

 Provides a general introduction to theories and research in adult development and aging.
 Psychological, social, and biological changes from youth through late adulthood are discussed.
-Both individual development within generations and differences among generations are emphasized.]
+Both individual development within generations and differences among generations are emphasized.